rxaviers/globalize/README.md

 // > 3.141
 ```

-A rule of thumb for optimal performance: cache your formatters and parsers.
-For
+As a rule of thumb for optimal performance, cache your formatters and parsers.
-example: (a) on iterations, generate them outside the loop and reuse while
+For example: (a) on iterations, generate them outside the loop and reuse while
-looping, (b) on server applications, generate them in advance and execute when
+looping; (b) on server applications, generate them in advance and execute when
 requests arrive.

 ### Compilation and the Runtime modules